jjungo/solhsm-engine/README.md

-# Simple Open & Light on Android - Web Server Engine
+# Simple Open & Light - Web Server Engine

 This repo contains only the web server ENGINE part.
 It provides tools in order to build an image that containing: